Home » Gold Trading Guide

 The amount of physical Gold owned by a particular government or national central bank in order to support the value of domestic currency represents that nation’s gold reserve.
 During gold standard eras, a country’s gold reserve was used to redeem commitments to pay noteholders, depositors or trading peers.
 The gold reserve comprises a particular part of a nation’s Foreign Exchange reserve (which is meant to balance its payments, influence its currency’s foreign exchange rate and maintain confidence in local financial markets).

-April 2021 data from World Gold Council shows that central banks worldwide acquired 272.9 tonnes of gold in 2020.
+Data from the World Gold Council shows that central banks worldwide acquired 290 tonnes of gold in Q1 of 2024.

 Now let us take a look at the 10 countries having the largest Gold reserves worldwide.
 Since the International Monetary Fund (IMF) is not a country, it is not featured in the table below.